JonathanCrabbe/Dynamask/README.md

 All experiments in the ICML paper can be replicated easily.
 The necessary code is in [experiments](experiments).
 Bellow, we detail the procedure for each experiment.

+Scripts to run the experiments are also provided: `experiments/run_<EXPERIMENT>.sh`.

 ###  Replicate the Rare experiments

 1. Run the following command from the repository folder: